alepacheco/resource_exchange/README.md

 ### The aim of this contract is to create a self regulated market for CPU and Bandwith on the eos blockchain

+> This contract is under development

 ##### This contract allows:
 - Leasing of EOS
-- Renting of EOS to any account (of onwer or different)
+- Renting of EOS
 - Auto-renewals of the rent agreement
 - Automatic repricing based on market state
 - Timely withdraw of funds